Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Numerical performance

-We apply the proposed methods to the election data studied by \cite{lee2008randomized}.
-This study investigates the electoral advantage to incumbency in the US House elections.
-The treatment corresponds to winning the previous election, and the running variable corresponds to the margin of victory of a Democratic candidate (with the cutoff set at zero).
+We apply the proposed methods to the US House election data studied by \cite{lee2008randomized}.
+This study investigates the electoral advantage to incumbency in elections to the United States House of Representatives.
+Many factors contribute to successful political campaigns and elections. \cite{lee2008randomized} argued that districts where a party’s candidate just barely won an election and hence barely became the incumbent are likely to be comparable in all other ways to districts where the party’s candidate just barely lost the election.
+Therefore differences in the electoral success between these two groups in the next election can be exploited to identify the causal party incumbency advantage.

+In this study, the treatment corresponds to winning the previous election, and the running variable corresponds to the margin of victory of a Democratic candidate (with the cutoff set at zero).
 The outcome of interest is the Democratic vote share in the following election.
 Elections with the previous winning margin between positive and negative 25\% are used in the estimation.
-To avoid potential censoring issues, we also omit observations with zero or one hundred percent votes.
+To avoid potential censoring issues, we also omit extreme observations with zero or one hundred percent Democratic votes.
 The number of retained observations is 2681.

 We estimate the SRD/SRK effects of incumbency on vote share.
-In addition, we also estimate the treatment effect on the probability of winning the election (according to whether the Democratic vote share is greater than 50\%).
+In addition, we also estimate the treatment effect on the probability of getting more than 50\% of votes, which guarantees a victory.
 The results are reported in Table \ref{tab:application}.
 All four estimators point to a significant RD effect at the level of 5-7 percentage point increase in vote share.
 GP2 estimate is closer to the two LL estimates and improves upon GP1 in terms of precision.
 Although all estimators suggest a positive RK effect, none of them is statistically significant.
 LL1 and GP2 estimates are close in magnitude and precision.
 The estimation results on the probability of winning are reported in the third row.
-All estimators suggest a positive RD effect around 50\% increase in the probability of winning the election.
+As explained in the previous section, GP1 and GP2 generate virtually identical results for classification tasks, thus we focus on GP1 in the estimation of winning probability.
+All estimators suggest a positive RD effect about 50\% increase in the probability of winning the election.
 The GP estimate has a considerably smaller standard error than the two LL estimates.